pyfar/sofar/docs/examples.rst

 Upgrading SOFA files
 ====================

-SOFA conventions might get updates in case the need for new data came up, or they might get deprecated in favor of new conventions.
-To find out if data is up to data, call
+SOFA conventions might get updates to fix bugs in the conventions, in case new conventions are introduced, or in case conventions get deprecated.
+To find out if SOFA data from a file is up to data load it and call

 .. code-block:: python

     sofa.upgrade_convention()

-which will list upgrade choices or lets you know that the data is already up to data.
+which will list upgrade choices or let you know that the convention is already up to date.

 Next steps
 ==========